Resonances and resonance expansions for point interactions on the half-space: Asymptotics of the Resonance Counting Function

-The analogous result proved in \cite{CH2008} for Schr\"odinger operators $-\Delta+V$ with bounded potentials with compact support in $\R^n$ gives showing a dependence on the dimension different from the one obtained here.
-This different behavior was already noticed in \cite{LL:AsymptoticsResonancesInducedPointInteractions} for finitely many point interactions in $\R^3$, and compared with the analogous behavior on quantum graphs.
+We give a comparison with analogous results for standard Schr\"odinger operators $-\Delta+V$.
+Firstly, for real potentials in $C^{\infty}_{\text{comp}}(\mathbb R^3)$ (see \cite{Melrosebook95}) or $L^{\infty}_{\text{comp}}(\mathbb R^3)\cap H^{\frac{n-3}{2}}$ (see \cite{SmithZworski16}) it is known that infinitely many resonances exist.
+Concerning asymptotic distribution of resonances, in \cite{CH2008} (see also \cite{CH2005}) it is shown that for Schr\"odinger operators $-\Delta+V$ with generic $C^{\infty}_{\text{comp}}(\mathbb R^n)$ one has from which it follows the upper bound $\mathcal{N}_{-\Delta +V} \leq C R^n$, where the optimal bound $\mathcal{N}_{-\Delta +V} = C R^n$ is attained for radial potentials (see \cite{Zworski89a}), but not in general.
+The asymptotic behavior was already noticed in \cite{LL:AsymptoticsResonancesInducedPointInteractions} for finitely many point interactions in $\R^3$, and compared with the analogous behavior on quantum graphs.
 See also the earlier work \cite{Zerzeri91}.
-The reason of this anomalous behavior is not immediately interpretable, in view of the known fact that point interactions are singular limit of standard Schr\"odinger operators with rescaled smooth potentials (see for example \cite{Albeverio:SolvableModelsQM}). \end{remark}
+While the asymptotic distribution given by \eqref{CountingN} seems somewhat anomalous in a three dimensional model, one has to take into account that point interactions can be recovered as limits of standard Schr\"odinger operators with rescaled smooth potentials, that however have to satisfy some very special conditions (see for example \cite{Albeverio:SolvableModelsQM}). \end{remark}

 \begin{remark} The same result holds also for $\mathcal{N}_{-\Delta_{\alpha, y}^{\textup{N}}}(R)$.
 The proof for the Neumann case follows closely the one given above and it will be omitted. \end{remark}